Learning Speech Representation From Contrastive Token-Acoustic Pretraining: Experiments

-{\bf Datasets.} We combine an internal dataset with the AISHELL-3 dataset\cite{shi2020aishell}, which consists of 215705 recordings (281 hours) of 304 native Mandarin Chinese speakers (73 males and 231 females).
+We combine an internal dataset with the AISHELL-3 dataset\cite{shi2020aishell}, which consists of 215705 recordings (281 hours) of 304 native Mandarin Chinese speakers (73 males and 231 females).
 We use a test set consisting of 15 minutes of labeled data from each speaker for minimally-supervised TTS and VC tasks.
 All speech waveforms are sampled at 24kHz and convert to 40-band mel-spectrograms with a frame size of 960 and a hop size of 240.
+From the perspective of information compression, 40-dimensional features are more suitable for our task.